Kyreria/Dataprocessing_FAST-GBS/README.md

 Dataprocessing project for converting the FAST-GBS pipeline to a snakemake pipeline.
 This is the final assigment for the Data Processing course from the Bioinformatics bachelor program of the [Hanze University of Applied Scieces.](https://www.hanze.nl/nl)

-Crossed out sections have been scrapped till a fix is found for their implementation.

 The pipeline performs the following steps:

 1. Demultiplexing raw sequencing reads using Sabre.
-2. Adapter trimming with CutAdapt
+2. Adapter trimming with CutAdapt.
-3. Read mapping with BWA-MEM
+3. Read mapping with BWA-MEM.
-4. Variant calling with BCFTools mpileup.
+4. Variant calling with BCFTools mpileup, instead of using [Platypus](https://www.rdm.ox.ac.uk/research/lunter-group/lunter-group/platypus-a-haplotype-based-variant-caller-for-next-generation-sequence-data).
 5. Visualization of the VCF file with an R-script, here we use the [plot-VCF package](https://github.com/cccnrc/plot-VCF).

 ## Prerequisites